 In one of his famous villainous roles, Depp appeared as the malevolent wizard Gellert Grindelwald in this sequel to Fantastic Beasts and Where to Find Them (2016).

 Like some of his previous works, Johnny Depp was involved in the character transformation process.
-He cut and dyed his hair platinum and wore coloured contact lens in one eye that helped bring out the menacing look of a powerful dark wizard.
+He cut and dyed his hair platinum and wore coloured contact lens in one eye that helped bring out the menacing look of the powerful dark wizard.

 Commenting on why he chose to give Grindelwald the singular eye distinction, Depp told Entertainment Weekly in 2018 that it was a “character choice.”